National Cancer Institute

 Most investigators report worse response and survival rates for patients with peripheral T-cell lymphomas than for patients with comparably staged B-cell aggressive lymphomas.
 Most patients present with multiple adverse prognostic factors (i.e., older age, stage IV, multiple extranodal sites, and elevated LDH), and these patients have a low (<20%) failure-free survival and OS at 5 years.

 Therapy involves doxorubicin-based combination chemotherapy (such as CHOP), which is also used for DLBCL.
-Consolidation using high-dose chemotherapy with autologous or allogeneic hematopoietic stem cell support has been applied to patients with advanced-stage peripheral T-cell lymphoma after induction therapy with CHOP-based regimens.
+Consolidation using high-dose chemotherapy with autologous or allogeneic hematopoietic stem cell support has been applied to patients with advanced-stage peripheral T-cell lymphoma after induction therapy with CHOP-based regimens and after response to reinduction therapy at first relapse.
 Evidence for this approach is anecdotal.
-For relapsing patients, pralatrexate has shown a 30% response rate and a median 10-month duration of response for 109 evaluable patients in a prospective trial.[Level of evidence: 3iiiDiv] Also for relapsing patients, similar response rates were seen for romidepsin for 130 evaluable patients in a prospective trial.[Level of evidence: 3iiiDiv] Anecdotal responses have been seen with pralatrexate and with bendamustine.[Level of evidence: 3iiiDiv] Anecdotal responses have also been seen with alemtuzumab, an anti-CD52 monoclonal antibody, or denileukin diftitox, a toxin-antibody ligand, after relapse from previous chemotherapy.
+For relapsing patients, pralatrexate has shown a 30% response rate and a median 10-month duration of response for 109 evaluable patients in a prospective trial.[Level of evidence: 3iiiDiv] Also for relapsing patients, similar response rates were seen for romidepsin for 130 evaluable patients in a prospective trial.[Level of evidence: 3iiiDiv] Anecdotal responses have been seen with pralatrexate , bendamustine, and brentuximab vedotin (even if there is little or no CD30 expression on the lymphoma).[Level of evidence: 3iiiDiv] Anecdotal responses have also been seen with alemtuzumab, an anti-CD52 monoclonal antibody, after relapse from previous chemotherapy.
+The median PFS after first relapse was less than 6 months in one series of 163 patients with peripheral T-cell lymphoma.

 Enteropathy-type intestinal T-cell lymphoma involves the small bowel of patients with gluten-sensitive enteropathy (celiac sprue).
 Since a gluten-free diet prevents the development of lymphoma, patients diagnosed with celiac sprue in childhood rarely develop lymphoma.
 The diagnosis of celiac disease is usually made by finding villous atrophy in the resected intestine.
 Surgery is often required for diagnosis and to avoid perforation during therapy.